 “This is the first music technology I’ve used that actually feels like an instrument!
 It’s great that Clarion works with the movement of the musician, rather than the musician having to adapt to an instrument that has already been set.”
 Jocelyn Watkins – Classic FM ‘SEN Music Teacher of the Year’ 2013

 Young people play a wide range of musical instruments in Open Orchestras, including commonplace classroom instruments.
 But for some young disabled people, playing a conventional musical instrument is simply not an option.
-We’ve spent the last 8 years working alongside young disabled people, teachers and music leaders, to create the Clarion – an award winning, accessible musical instrument that can be played independently with any part of the body, including the eyes!
+We’ve spent the last 10 years working alongside young disabled people, teachers and music leaders, to create the Clarion – an award winning, accessible musical instrument that can be played independently with any movement of the body, including the eyes!

 Clarion has also been designed to be super easy-to-use.
 It takes about 10 minutes to learn how to use Clarion, but like all good musical instruments, it will take a lifetime to master!

 Musical notes on the Clarion are represented as shapes that can be coloured, resized, reformed and rotated.
 You can play one shape or hundreds, laid out in whichever pattern suits you best.
-Each shape is expressive, affording the player a range of different performance articulations affected by speed and position.
+Each shape is expressive, giving the player a range of different performance articulations affected by speed and position.

 We don’t think of the Clarion as music technology – it’s an accessible musical instrument.
-And, with an ever increasing library of high-quality instrument sounds to choose from, the Clarion is sure to be a hit with the members of your Open Orchestras.
+And, with an ever increasing library of high-quality instrument sounds to choose from, Clarion is sure to be a hit with the members of your Open Orchestras.